 - Walking with a Cane or Walking Poles

 - Exercising Before Surgery

-- Pre-surgical Conditioning & Preparation Program

 - Weight Management

 - Nutrition

 - Dental Work

+- Medical Procedures

-- Injections
+- Injections & Vaccinations

 - Screening Blood Work & ECG

-- Medical Procedures

 - Communication

-- Cancellation List

-- Doctor's Notes Form Completion
+- Doctor's Notes & Form Completion

 - "Out-of-Towners"

 Walking with a Cane or Walking Poles

 Use a cane or walking poles before surgery to take the stress off your joint.
 This may also decrease your pain.
 These will also provide extra support to your other joints, which need to work harder to compensate for your sore joint.
 If you are limping or having pain in another body part (same leg, opposite leg, lower back) you should try using a cane or other gait aid on a more regular basis.